 19. The current Swiss Olympic Doping Statute applies to this competition.
 Doping controls may be carried out.
 By participating, runners submit to the anti-doping rules of Swiss Olympic and acknowledge the exclusive competence of the Disciplinary Commission for Doping Cases of Swiss Olympic and the Tribunal Arbitral du Sport in Lausanne to the exclusion of the ordinary courts (see www.antidoping.ch ).

 20. The organizer of the SwissCityMarathon is the SwissCityMarathon - Lucerne.

 21. The place of jurisdiction is Lucerne.

 22. The organizer reserves the right to make changes.

-23. The present version of the competition regulations is an automated translation.
+23. This version of the offical rules is an automated translation.
 The German version is valid.
-If you have any questions, please contact us: Verein SwissCityMarathon – Lucerne, Würzenbachstrasse 13, 6006 Luzern, Schweiz, Tel: +41 (0)41 375 03 30, email@example.com.
+If you have any questions, please contact us : Verein SwissCityMarathon – Lucerne, Würzenbachstrasse 13, 6006 Luzern, Schweiz, Tel: +41 (0)41 375 03 30, email@example.com.